-Among luxury sedans, the Volvo S80 has always been something of an alternative choice.
-Through two generations, Volvo's largest sedan has spurned outright luxury and serious performance in favor of cutting-edge safety features and in-cabin technology.
-And, in a class dominated by rear-drive sedans, Volvo continues to tout the virtues of front-wheel drive, while offering all-wheel drive as an option.
+For shoppers looking for a used luxury sedan, the Volvo S80 is something of an alternative choice.
+Through two generations, Volvo's largest sedan spurned outright luxury and performance in favor of cutting-edge safety features and in-cabin technology.
+And in a class dominated by rear-wheel-drive sedans, Volvo continued to tout the virtues of front-wheel drive and offered all-wheel drive as an option.

 Used Volvo S80 Models

-Prior to this, Volvo sold the first-generation S80 from 1999-2006.
-This car was similar in dimensions and focus to today's S80.
-It heralded a new styling direction for Volvo's sedans, as its curvy body lines were a dramatic break from the company's boxy designs of the '80s and '90s.
+Volvo sold the first-generation S80 from 1999 to 2006.
+This car was similar in dimensions and focus to the second-generation car, and it heralded a new styling direction for Volvo's sedans with curvy body lines that were a dramatic break from the company's boxy cars of the '80s and '90s.
 Even today, the original S80 has a Scandinavian coolness that keeps it from looking dated.
-However, significant concerns about reliability have driven down its resale value -- good for bargain hunters, but not so much for owners.
+However, significant concerns about reliability have driven down its resale value — good for bargain hunters, but not so much for owners.

-Volvo offered the S80 with three different engines, two of them turbocharged.
-The most interesting of these was the T6, a twin-turbo inline six-cylinder rated for 268 horsepower.
+Volvo offered the first-generation S80 with three different engines, two of them turbocharged.
+The most interesting was the T6, a twin-turbo inline six-cylinder rated for 268 horsepower.
 (Initially, the T6 displaced 2.8 liters; in 2002, Volvo enlarged it to 2.9 liters with no change in output.)
-Volvo claimed a 6.8-second 0-60 time for the S80 T6, but even with a standard four-speed automatic transmission driving the front wheels, the car felt quicker than that.
+Volvo said the S80 T6 made the dash from zero to 60 mph in 6.8 seconds.
+But even with a standard four-speed automatic transmission driving the front wheels, the car felt quicker than that.
 Serious torque steer was the major knock against the T6 model.
 Volvo discontinued it after 2005.

-From 1999-2004, a naturally aspirated 2.9-liter inline six-cylinder good for 197 hp motivated the base Volvo S80.
+From 1999 to 2004, a non-turbocharged 2.9-liter inline six-cylinder good for 197 hp motivated the base Volvo S80.
 It, too, was available only with a four-speed automatic and only with front-wheel drive.
 In 2004, a turbocharged 2.5-liter inline five-cylinder known as the 2.5T joined the lineup.
-Rated for 208 hp, it offered significantly more torque than the 2.9-liter, while engaging the services of a more sophisticated five-speed automatic transmission.
+Rated for 208 hp, it offered significantly more torque than the 2.9-liter and engaged the services of a more sophisticated five-speed automatic transmission.
 The 2.5T was the only engine that could be had with front-wheel drive or all-wheel drive.
 And in '06, it was the only engine you could get on the S80.